 Mild side effect is experienced in up to 10% of cases as flushing of the face, increased sweating in minutes to hours after the injection.
 In patients with arthritis approximately 2% can experience worsening of the pain lasting the first 24 h after the injection.
 Although systemic effects of the corticosteroid injection is minimal, measurements of blood glucose should be done in patients with diabetes mellitus, as the blood glucose in some cases can be elevated in the first days after the injection.

 Physiotherapy

-Revision by: Elisabeth Brodin (Göteborg)
+Revision by: Elisabeth Brodin (Göteborg) and Ruth Elise Dybvik Matlary (Oslo)

-Reviewed by Marianne Berg and Rut Elise Dybvik (Oslo), Karin Juel Hansen and Lise Karlmark (Copenhagen)
+Reviewed by: Karin Juel Hansen (Copenhagen)

 Summary of physiotherapy work at treatment centers in the Nordic countries: